 What’s the best way to eat them

-- Baked and topped with sour cream
+- Baked and topped with a dollop of sour cream

 So, How do you bake a sweet potato?